esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/documentation.md

 Data documentation is all relevant information needed to properly interpret a dataset.
 Documentation can be very specific about the data.
-For example, what does this dataset represent, what units is it in, is it a time average, what is the relation between 2 datapoints (subsequent in time, distinct in space, same or different variable), etc. But, the documentation can also answer some questions about the project: why were these data collected, by whom, and what questions do they address?
+For example, what does this dataset represent, what units is it in, is it a time average, what is the relation between two data points (subsequent in time, distinct in space, same or different variable), etc. The documentation can also answer some questions about the project: why were the data collected, by whom, and what questions do they address?
 Was there any kind of quality assurance?

 ## Where to document my data?